qmarcou/IGoR/README.md

 ## Outputs
-Outputs are scenario/sequence statistics each presented below.
-They are all written in the *output* folder.
+Outputs are scenario/sequence statistics, each individually presented below.
+They are all written in the *output* folder (or *batchname_output* if a batchname was supplied).

+In order to specify outputs use the `-output` argument, and detail the desired list of outputs.
+Outputs are tied to the exploration of scenarios and thus require to have `-infer` or `-evaluate` in the same command.
+Note that although it might be interesting to track some outputs during the inference for debugging purposes, best practice would be to use it along with evaluation.

 The different outputs are detailed in the next sections.

 ### Best scenarios